snoorduijn/flopy_example/README.md

 # flopy_example
-Exmaples of how to use flopy to create modflow models
+Examples of how to use flopy to create modflow models